 1. Fast and pray for three days

-2. Ask the priest for help by his authority
+2. Ask the priest for help from his authority

 Call the name of God.

-To cast out unclean spirits, we must invoke the name of God and His Son and say what we call in general term hieroglyphics, that is, divine services of blessing and sanctification of man and his surroundings.
-God calls us too by the voice of Scripture; he calls us by the voice of the walls that come upon us with drought or with too much rain or with an earthquake.
+To cast out unclean spirits, we must invoke the name of God and His Son and say, in general, hieroglyphics, that is, divine services of blessing and sanctification of man and his surroundings.
+God calls us to by the voice of Scripture, the voice of the walls that come upon us with drought, too much rain, or an earthquake.

 4. Say the prayer of Exorcism

-The prayer of Exorcism in Christianity is inspired by verse 5 of chapter 5 of the Book of Revelation of John the Theologian: “Et unus de senior bus dicit mihi one feverish Ecce visit Leo de tribu Iuda radix David aperire librum et Septem signature eius”.
-If you want to cast out the demons, repeat the following prayer 7 times and say “Amen” at the end.
+The prayer of Exorcism in Christianity is inspired by verse 5 of chapter 5 of the Book of Revelation of John the Theologian: “Et unus de senior bus dicit mihi one feverish Ecce visit Leo de tribu Iuda radix David aperire librum et Septem signature eius.”
+If you want to cast out the demons, repeat the prayer seven times and say “Amen” at the end.